a402539/find-lines/README.md

 Minimizing NFA’s and Regular Expressions http://ggramlich.github.io/Publications/approximationSTACS05.pdf

+Contrary to the problem of minimizing dfa’s, which is efficiently possible, it is well known that nfa or regular expression minimization is computationally hard, namely PSPACE-complete [10].
+Jiang and Ravikumar [7] show moreover that the minimization problem for nfa’s or regular expressions remains PSPACE-complete, even when specifying the regular language by a dfa.

 Mathematical Foundations of Automata Theory https://www.irif.fr/~jep/PDF/MPRI/MPRI.pdf

 Is finding the minimum regular expression an NP-complete problem? https://cstheory.stackexchange.com/questions/1854/is-finding-the-minimum-regular-expression-an-np-complete-problem